The World War II Home Front

 Approximately 9,000 Wisconsin women also served in the military.
-While most were involved in healthcare, many women also served as parachute riggers, cryptographers, weather observers, and ferry pilots.
+Most were involved in healthcare, but many also served as parachute riggers, cryptographers, weather observers and ferry pilots.
 Each branch of the military had specific units for women.
-Women served as WAVES (Women Accepted for Volunteer Emergency Service) in the Navy, as SPARS (Semper Paratus -- Always Ready) in the Coast Guard, as WACS (Women's Army Corps) in the Army, and in a special reserve force in the Marine Corps.
-Female pilots, or WASPs (Women Airforce Service Pilots), brought new aircraft from the factory to airfields.
+Women served as WAVES — Women Accepted for Volunteer Emergency Service — in the Navy, SPARS — Semper Paratus (Always Ready) — in the Coast Guard, WACS — Women's Army Corps — in the Army and in a special reserve force in the Marine Corps.
+Female pilots, or WASPs — Women Airforce Service Pilots — brought new aircraft from the factory to airfields.
 Ellen Ainsworth was the only woman from Wisconsin killed in action during the war.

-Wisconsin citizens actively participated in the war effort both at home and abroad.
-Until the war ended in August of 1945, the daily challenges of wartime shortages of food, gasoline, and other essential goods were a part of everyone's life.
-At the same time, World War II expanded Wisconsin's industrial and agricultural resources, increasing production and employment levels while raising the standard of living and the state's economic security.
+Until the war ended in August of 1945, wartime shortages of food, gasoline and other essential goods were a part of daily life.
+But World War II also expanded Wisconsin's industrial and agricultural resources, increased production and employment and raised the standard of living and the state's economic security.

 Explore the Turning Points in Wisconsin History Collection